 The name of the user to change to for server mode.
 It this option is provided, Routinator will run as that user after the listening sockets for HTTP and RTR have been created.
-This may cause problems, if the user is not allowed to write to the directory given as repository directory or is not allowed to read the TAL directory or local exception files.
+This may cause problems, if the user is not allowed to write to the directory given as repository directory or local exception files.